supercontact/AdvIS-TD1/Readme.txt

 Save the path in fileChooser where images were previously loaded.
 Save the album (all imported images and annotations / strokes) automatically when importing, and every 5 seconds if changes are made.
-Automatically load the saved album when starting the application If external photo is moved or deleted, show a replacement image along with the original path to the missing photo.
+Automatically load the saved album when starting the application.
+If external photo is moved or deleted, show a replacement image along with the original path to the missing photo.